fluent/fluent-operator/README.md

 ![fluentbit-operator](docs/images/fluentbit-operator.svg)

+### Fluentd Operator

+Fluentd Operator defines five custom resources using CustomResourceDefinition (CRD):

+- **`Fluentd`**: Defines the Fluentd Statefulset and its configs.
+A custom Fluentd image `kubesphere/fluentd` is required to work with Fluentd Operator for dynamic configuration reloading.
+- **`FluentdConfig`**: Select cluster-level or namespace-level scope input/filter/output plugins and generates the final config into a Secret.
+- **`ClusterFluentdConfig`**: Select cluster-level input/filter/output plugins and generates the final config into a Secret.
+- **`Filter`**: Defines namespace-level filter config sections.
+- **`ClusterFilter`**: Defines cluster-level filter config sections.
+- **`Output`**: Defines namespace-level output config sections.
+- **`ClusterOutput`**: Defines cluster-level output config sections.

-Now users can use Fluentd to perform more advanced processing on logs received from fluent-bit and then forward logs to more sinks like S3, Kafka, Elasticsearch, etc. The whole workflow could be described as below.
+Fluentd Operator can be used to perform more advanced processing on logs received from Fluent Bit and then forward logs to more sinks like S3, Kafka, Elasticsearch, etc. The whole workflow could be described as below.

 ![Fluent-operator](docs/images/fluent-operator.svg)